buddhist-uni/buddhist-uni.github.io/_courses/ethics.md

 The course will follow the sequence of the chapters in Harvey's *Introduction*.
 Go ahead and read Chapter 1 now, and when you're finished consider this:

+{% include inline_content.html category="articles" slug="ptsd-in-the-slaughterhouse" %}
+- If you make your living off immorality, it takes a huge toll on your mind, relationships, and health.

 {% include inline_content.html category="articles" slug="what-the-buddha-would-not-do_analayo" %}
-- What is the principle behind the five precepts?
-Why are those actions specifically called out?
-What kinds of things would a liberated being _not_ do?
+- What kinds of things do liberated beinga _never_ do?
+And why not?

 {% include inline_content.html category="av" slug="early-buddhism_ethics_sujato-and-brahmali" %}
 - A lecture introducing Buddhist Ethics, particularly from the perspective of early Buddhism.